syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-annotations.md

 {% highlight c# %}

-//Gets or set the visibility of the annotations. pdfViewer.AnnotationVisibility = Visibility.Collapsed;
+//Gets or sets the visibility of the annotations. pdfViewer.AnnotationVisibility = Visibility.Collapsed;

 {% endhighlight %}